What Are the Traits of an Addictive Personality?

 - How to Help a Person with High Addiction Risk

 There’s an image that is often brought to mind when it comes to people who are addicted to drugs or alcohol.
-In popular culture, this image has become the subconscious image of the “addictive personality” – that is, the individual who is considered all but destined to abuse and develop addictions to psychoactive substances.
+In popular culture, this image has become the subconscious image of the “addictive personality” – that is, the individual who is considered all but destined to develop a substance addiction.

 It’s not a surprise then that people who are worried about developing an addiction to drugs or alcohol often try to find out what the traits of an addictive personality might be.
 They want to know what to watch for, either to absolve themselves of the “addict” label or to give themselves a reason never to start using drugs or alcohol to begin with.
 However, the simple fact is that this whole idea is based on a mix of truth and fiction.

 The fiction is the concept of a specific addictive personality.
 In fact, most researchers in addiction today would caution against the idea of a single, generic personality that is prone to addiction.
 An article in Scientific American verifies and offers evidence for the fact that there is no one personality type that leads to addiction.
 In fact, some seemingly disparate traits can lead different people to become addicted to drugs or alcohol, depending on other factors.

 While there are several different types of traits that can be recognized in individuals who develop substance use disorders, they are not all present in every person who becomes addicted.
 Therefore, the image that some people see of the socially outcast criminal is an inaccurate vision of the individual who becomes addicted to drugs or alcohol.

 Traits of People with High Risk of Developing Addiction

 Nevertheless, there are traits that can be recognized in people who have a higher risk of becoming addicted to psychoactive substances rather than just being able to moderate behavior around these types of substances.
 People with this higher addiction risk include those who are: